 - 1.1.
-The Health Research Authority (HRA) and the UK Health Departments are committed to an environment where: - patients, service users and the public are given, and take, the opportunity to participate in health and social care research and to get involved in its design, management, conduct and dissemination, and are confident about doing so; - safer, more efficient or more effective treatments, care and other services are developed and tested through ethical and scientifically sound research for the benefit of patients, service users and the public; - applying to do research is simple and getting a decision is quick, with predictable timelines; - researchers find it straightforward to do high-quality, ethical research; - commissioners and providers of health and social care appreciate how health and social care research benefits patients, service users, staff and the public, and make their resources available for research; - industry sees the UK as a great place to do health and social care research, and increases its investment for the benefit of patients and service users; - money from charities and other research funders goes into carrying out research, not into navigating needless bureaucracy or duplicating previous work; and - research projects get registered, the data and tissue they collect can be made available for future analysis, with adequate consent and privacy safeguards, and research findings get published and summarised for those who took part in them.
+The Health Research Authority (HRA) and the UK Health Departments (The four UK Health Departments are the Department of Health (England), the Department of Health (Northern Ireland), the Scottish Government Health and Social Care Directorates and the Department for Health and Social Services (Wales)) are committed to an environment where: - patients, service users (This document uses the term 'patients and service users' to mean recipients of health care, social care or other services and support provided by or on behalf of health or social care organisations) and the public (including carers, relatives of patients and service users and healthy volunteers) are given, and take, the opportunity to participate in health and social care research and to get involved in its design, management, conduct and dissemination, and are confident about doing so; - safer, more efficient or more effective treatments, care and other services are developed and tested through ethical and scientifically sound research for the benefit of patients, service users and the public; - applying to do research is simple and getting a decision is quick, with predictable timelines; - researchers find it straightforward to do high-quality, ethical research; - commissioners and providers of health and social care appreciate how health and social care research benefits patients, service users, staff and the public, and make their resources available for research; - industry sees the UK as a great place to do health and social care research, and increases its investment for the benefit of patients and service users; - money from charities and other research funders goes into carrying out research, not into navigating needless bureaucracy or duplicating previous work; and - research projects get registered, the data and tissue they collect can be made available for future analysis, with adequate consent and privacy safeguards, and research findings (i.e. the findings that the research was designed to produce; for guidance on incidental and other health-related findings, (see Wellcome policy position) get published and summarised for those who took part in them.